-Enterprise Need User Impact Potential adverse security impact Options and notes [#] I want to prevent users from adding exceptions to allow mixed content for specific sites. • High • Low DefaultInsecureContentSetting can be used to control use of insecure content exceptions.
-If this policy is left not set, users will be allowed to add exceptions to allow blockable mixed content and disable auto upgrades for optionally blockable mixed content. [#] I want to remotely fix issues that could be result of cookies or cache that are on user devices High • None Remote Commands can be sent from Admin Console to clear cookies and cache.
+Enterprise need User impact Potential adverse security impact Options and notes #I want to prevent users from adding exceptions to allow mixed content for specific sites.
+Low Low DefaultInsecureContentSetting can be used to control use of insecure content exceptions.
+If this policy is left not set, users will be allowed to add exceptions to allow blocked mixed content and disable auto upgrades for optionally blockable mixed content. #I want to remotely fix issues that could be result of cookies or cache that are on user devices.
+High None Remote Commands can be sent from Admin Console to clear cookies and cache.

-[#] Indicates a new field since Chrome 75
+Indicates a new field since Chrome 75